ukceh-rse/chess-scape-extract/README.md

 # README

-Simple script for extracting point timeseries data from the [CHESS-SCAPE dataset](https://catalogue.ceda.ac.uk/uuid/8194b416cbee482b89e0dfbe17c5786c/) stored in JASMIN's S3 object store.
+A couple of scripts for extracting point timeseries data from the [CHESS-SCAPE dataset](https://catalogue.ceda.ac.uk/uuid/8194b416cbee482b89e0dfbe17c5786c/) stored in JASMIN's S3 object store.
 The CHESS-SCAPE dataset consists of 4 ensemble members and 4 RCP warming scenarios at a daily, 1km resolution.
-This script extracts out the nearest gridpoint for lon/lat coordinates specified, of the specified ensemble (**Note:** Only works for ensmem 01 for now) for a specified year for RCP8.5 only.
+The extract.py script extracts out the nearest gridpoint for lon/lat coordinates specified, of the specified ensemble for a specified year for RCP8.5 only. (**Note:** Only works for ensmem 01 for now).
+The extract_grid.py file is similar, but extracts out all the gridpoints within a specified bounding box and time-period into separate csv files per gridpoint.
 Data is linearly interpolated from a 360day calendar to a gregorian calendar using Xarray's [convert_calendar](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.convert_calendar.html) function.
-The script outputs a csv file YYYY_ENSMEM_LON_LAT.csv with rows representing the days of the year and columns for:
+The extract.py script outputs a single csv file YYYY_ENSMEM_LON_LAT.csv.
+The extract_grid.py file outputs a single csv file *per gridpoint* chess-scape_YYYY1-YYYY2_ENSMEM_X_Y.csv.
+All csv files are structured with rows representing days and columns for:
+- YEAR: The calendar year (extract_grid.py only)
 - DOY: Day of year
 - RAD: Total shortwave radiation in MJ/m^2/day
 - MINTMP: Minimum temperature in degC